flutter/website/src/docs/codelabs/explicit-animations.md

 {:.table.table-striped}
 </div>

-Notice that, now that you are using more frames, in order to keep the ball bouncing at the same rate (one bounce per second) you  need to increase the frame rate.
+Now that you are using more frames, in order to keep the ball bouncing at the same rate (one bounce per second) you  need to increase the frame rate.